ahandsel/Kintone_React_Workshop/D_CORS_Error_Demo.md

 # Part D: CORS Error Demo

-Now that we are outputting Random User Generator API's response onto our React frontend, let's output more useful results!
+Now that we are outputting Random User Generator API's response onto our frontend React App let's output more useful results!
 Using Kintone's low-code Database platform, we can easily create & host a database that is accessible with REST APIs.

 But can we just swap the request endpoint with Kintone's?

+---

 ## Sample Code for index.js
-We will try a GET request to Kintone from our React project.
+We will try a GET request to Kintone from our frontend React App.

 If you want to run this code, be sure to input your Kintone specifications for `subdomain`, `appID`, and `apiToken`.